 - Durability: Hard tile materials such as travertine are made to take a beating without showing significant damage from scratches, cracks, or chips.
 Over time, a weathering effect can occur, which is often prized for giving the individual pieces a distinct character that evokes ancient architecture.
 With polished and honed materials, there is a greater risk of scratching, while natural-finish tiles are more resistant to damage and blemishes.

 - Long-lasting: While regular maintenance and care are required with travertine floors, these materials have the potential to last literally for decades.
-The weathering effect that occurs with years of use is often considered attractive, but if you wish, you can prevent weathering with a periodic application of stone-sealing agent.
+The weathering effect that occurs with years of use is often considered attractive, but if you wish, you can prevent weathering with a periodic application of a stone-sealing agent.

 - Ease of repair: Since travertine comes in tile form when a particular piece breaks it can be removed and replaced.
 If you're installing a new floor, be sure to keep a few extra tiles for perfectly color-matched repairs.